-The essence of a chocolate covered strawberry is all about the strawberry!
+The essence of a chocolate dipped strawberry is all about the strawberry!
 You need that juicy, sweet strawberry flavor to be right there in front or there’s no point.
 And that is what I have here!
 Intense strawberry flavor, a little cream to soften things, and chocolate to round things out.
 Yum!

 I knew as I began developing this drink that I needed a kick-ass, intense strawberry sauce.
 One that wasn’t too sweet, and also one that wasn’t too thick since I didn’t want all the strawberry flavor sitting at the bottom of the glass or requiring us to pull out our straws.
 Not for this drink at least. 🙂